Don Cornelius: Early life and career

-With the creation of Soul Train, Cornelius was at the helm of a program that showed African Americans in a new light, creating a Black is Beautiful Campaign.
+With the creation of Soul Train, Cornelius was at the helm of a program that showed African Americans in a new light, creating a Black is Beautiful campaign.
 Prior to Soul Train, African Americans were only occasionally performing on TV, mostly as guests on white-centered programs.
 Soul Train showcased African American culture, and brought African American musicians and dancers to television.
-This show's appeal to white audiences steadily grew and eventually earned a huge following.
+The show's appeal to white audiences steadily grew and eventually earned a huge following.

 Besides his smooth and deep voice and his afro, which slowly shrank over the years as hairstyle tastes changed, Cornelius was best known for the catchphrase that he used to close the show: "and you can bet your last money, it's all gonna be a stone gas, honey!
 I'm Don Cornelius, and as always in parting, we wish you love, peace and soul!"
 After Cornelius's departure, it was shortened to "and as always, we wish you love, peace and soul!" and it was used through the most recent new episodes in 2006.
 Another introductory phrase which he often used was: "We got another sound comin' out of Philly that's a sure 'nough dilly".

 He had a small number of film roles, such as record producer Moe Fuzz in 1988's Tapeheads and a fictional version of himself in 1987's The Return of Bruno, a mockumentary about fictional singer Bruno Radolini, portrayed by Bruce Willis.
-In this doc Cornelius appears as the host of the local Detroit funk-gospel based show Bless My Soul, that present Radolini's return to the stage with a duet together with the mighty The Temptations.
+In this doc Cornelius appears as the host of the local Detroit funk-gospel based show Bless My Soul, that presents Radolini's return to the stage with a duet together with The Temptations.

 Cornelius last appeared on the episode of the TV series Unsung featuring Full Force, which was aired two days before his death.

+Controversy

 Arrest

 In October 2008, Cornelius was arrested at his Los Angeles home on Mulholland Drive on a felony domestic violence charge.
 He was released on bail.
 Cornelius appeared in court in November 2008, and was charged with spousal abuse and dissuading a witness from filing a police report.
 Cornelius appeared in court again in December 2008, and pleaded not guilty to spousal abuse.

 He was banned from going near his estranged wife, Russian model Victoria Avila-Cornelius (Viktoria Chapman), who had obtained two restraining orders against him.
 In March 2009, he changed his plea to no contest and was placed on 36 months of probation.